 ThunderChickens is an FRC team, based out of Sterling Heights, Michigan and the Utica Community Schools (UCS) school district.
 We operate out of space provided by the Van Dyke Ford Transmission plant and are fortunate to have this workspace thanks to our generous sponsor Ford Motor Company.

 The ThunderChickens are a veteran team who have been active since 1999.
 Team 217 started as Team Macomb, but that name only reigned for one year.
 Royal Fusion then became 217's title.
-Finally, in 2002, we became the ThunderChickens in honor of Ford Motor Company, our biggest sponsor.
-The name was born after Ford's car, the Thunderbird, didn't reach its expectations.
-Their workers jokingly started calling the model the “ThunderChicken,” and the name stuck.
+Finally, in 2002, several teams spun off of Team Macomb/Royal Fusion, and 817 temporarily became our new number.
+We became the ThunderChickens that year in honor of Ford Motor Company, our biggest sponsor.
+The name was born after Ford's Thunderbird didn't reach its expectations, and their workers jokingly started calling the model the “ThunderChicken".
+The name stuck after Ford engineer and team mentor Ed Debler brought it up while the team was brainstorming new names.
+Shortly after, the team was able to reclaim its original number 217.

 Every year, we work hard to build on our two-decade legacy.
 Our team has focused on teaching students to be better leaders, scientists, engineers, programmers, mathematicians, and communicators.
 We grow as individuals, and this knowledge leaves a lasting impact on the team members and helps the ThunderChickens better the community in profound ways.